rlivingsus/misc/AllBooks.md

 - Fenning, Chris: The First Minute
 - Ferrazzi, Keith: Never Eat Alone, Expanded and Updated
 - Fexeus, Henrik: The Art of Reading Minds
-- Feynman, Richard: The Pleasure of Finding things out; Surely You're Joking Mr. Feynman
+- Feynman, Richard: The Pleasure of Finding things out; Surely You're Joking Mr. Feynman; What do you care what other people think
 - Fick, Nathaniel: One Bullet Away: The Making of a Marine Officer
 - Fielding, Helen: Bridget Jone's Diary
 - Fils-Aime, Reggie: Disrupting the Game: From the Bronx to the Top of Nintendo